Want Your Hair Color To Last Longer And Not Get Brassy? Choose Purple Shampoo

 Lighter Tones: Blond, Silver, White or Highlighted Hair

 I've been coloring my hair blond for longer than I care to admit.
 Even though I've tried on every color, blond just works best for my face and skin.
-At the beginning, I didn't think so far ahead in terms of keeping my color from fading.
+In the beginning, I didn't think so far ahead in terms of keeping my color from fading.
 Later on, I realized that those beautiful blond colors can actually turn brassy, making my color look completely different, in a bad way.
 My hairstylist then told me to start using purple shampoo to combat the brassiness and fading.
 The dark purple color freaked me out at first but when I saw the results, I was a true believer.
-Purple shampoos help even out your color tone and fights the brassiness that occurs with regular washing.
+Purple shampoos help even out your color tone and fight the brassiness that occurs with regular washing.
 By using purple shampoo, you eliminate that orange-like undertone that happens to the best of us.

 Darker Tones: Red, Brown, Black